THookz/Immutable/README.md

 A censorship-resistant archive safeguarding martyrs’ testimonies, prophecies with historic parallels, and often forgotten historical records using IBC, IPFS, Jackal, Sentinel DVPN, and decentralized technologies to ensure truth remains immutable for generations.

+Access Notice: Due to regional restrictions and ISP limitations, some IPFS links may require alternative connection methods.

+---
+Try mobile data networks or consider using a decentralized VPN like Sentinel DVPN for unrestricted access to preserved documents.
+---

 [Submissions](https://github.com/THookz/Immutable/tree/main/submissions)